Abrammse/project-1-ROCK-VS-Mine-Prediction-ML-/README.md

 # module folder
 cd ROCK-VS-Mine-Prediction-ML

-# run module on co-lap or Anaconda
+# Run module on co-lap or Anaconda
  if use co-lap don't  forget to  upload  his dataset on co-lap   and change the link dataset